Exponential ergodicity for Markov processes with random switching: Non-constant jump rates

-If Assumption~\ref{hyp-iborne} holds with $\bar{n}=0$ then all contraction parameters are positive and we recover \cite[Theorem~1.15]{MLMZ-Quant}.
-If it holds with $\bar{n}=1$, then we have the on-off criterion which was given in introduction.
+If Assumption~\ref{hyp-iborne} holds with $\bar{n}=0$ then all contraction parameters are positive and we recover \cite{MLMZ-Quant}, Theorem~1.15.
+If it holds with $\bar{n}=1$, then we have the on--off criterion which was given in introduction.
 We can also state the analogous result in the setting of Theorem~\ref{th:dtv-noncst}: